TocnoWamGovoriyYaNeHacer201145/TocnoWamGovoriyYaNeHacer201145/README.md

 It's a fun moment when I tried to log in to my account in Minecraft (Microsoft) and saw an option to log in with GitHub, ended up registering here, but every year I started using it more and more.

-## Am I ready to do a project with someone?
+# Am I ready to do a project with someone?
 - No, I do everything alone or with close friends
+# What modules do I know?
+At the moment, I know turtle and optimum well (because I was interested in Neural Networks at one time), now I am studying PyQT5 and Tkinter.